Ground Bologna Spread with Pickles & Onions

 - Ham Spread or Ham Salad: Contrary to its name, upon querying the staff, there is no ham used in the recipe

-- PM Sandwiches: I ran across this name used in Central Pennsylvania, where, according to the deli staff, the meaning is anything made with pickles and meat.
+- PM Sandwiches: I ran across this name used in Central Pennsylvania, where, according to the deli staff, it refers to anything made with pickles and meat.

 - Funeral Spread: Given its name because sandwiches made with the spread often show up at the meal served during wakes.